dhutapratama/docs/eloquent-factories.md

 <a name="introduction"></a>
 ## Introduction

 When testing your application or seeding your database, you may need to insert a few records into your database.
-Instead of manually specifying the value of each column, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.
+Instead of manually specifying the value of each column, Lets allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.

 To see an example of how to write a factory, take a look at the `database/factories/UserFactory.php` file in your application.
-This factory is included with all new Laravel applications and contains the following factory definition:
+This factory is included with all new Lets applications and contains the following factory definition:

     namespace Database\Factories;